Karan-Asija-GKM-IT/expense-tracker-docs/docs/scope.md

 *  **Transactions** – Detailed transaction list and management.

-*  **Import/Export** – Generate and download PDF reports of monthly transactions.
+*  **Import/Export** – Generate and download .csv file of monthly transactions.

 ### 6. Transactions Page

 * Dedicated page to view, add, and manage all transactions.

-* A single **Add Transaction** button allows users to record both income and expense entries by selecting the transaction type.
+* A single **Add Transaction** button allows users to record both income and expense entries by clicking the '+' for income and '-' for expense.

 * Includes **Filter Functionality** to view older transactions.